Grandfather Clocks: Setting The Time

 How to set the time on your Grandfather Clock

-Most grandfather clocks have a Westminster chime that plays part of the Westminster melody on each quarter hour, then plays the entire melody on the hour, then counts the hour.
+Most grandfather clocks have a Westminster chime that plays a part of the Westminster melody on each quarter-hour, then plays the entire melody on the hour, then counts the hour.

-To set the time, move ONLY THE MINUTE HAND counter Clockwise (backwards) until hour and minute hand are at the correct time.
+To set the time, move ONLY THE MINUTE HAND counter Clockwise (backward) until the hour and minute hand are at the correct time.
 DO NOT MOVE THE HOUR HAND WHEN SETTING THE TIME.
 The hour hand will move automatically when the minute hand is moved.

-By moving the minute hand counter Clockwise it is not necessary to wait for the Grandfather Clock to chime as the minute hand passes each quarter hour.
-Most movements have a self correcting feature which synchronizes the chimes with the time.
-If after setting the Grandfather Clock on time, it does not chime properly, permit it to operate 2 hours to correct itself.
+By moving the minute hand counter Clockwise it is not necessary to wait for the Grandfather Clock to chime as the minute hand passes each quarter-hour.
+Most movements have a self-correcting feature that synchronizes the chimes with the time.
+If after setting the Grandfather Clock on time, it does not chime properly, permit it to operate for 2 hours to correct itself.

-You may also move the minute hand clockwise, but you probably hear a “single click” sound at each quarter hour point.
-If you hear the click…stop and let the chime complete it’s sequence before advancing to the next quarter hour.
-Continue a quarter hour at a time until the proper time has been reached and allowing the chimes to play at each quarter hour.
+You may also move the minute hand clockwise, but you probably hear a “single-click” sound at each quarter-hour point.
+If you hear the click…stop and let the chime complete its sequence before advancing to the next quarter-hour.
+Continue a quarter-hour at a time until the proper time has been reached and allow the chimes to play at each quarter-hour.